techtek/steempi/README.md

 <h1>Everything is now ready to use!</h1>

-(When loading the interface local on the Pi it can be slow because of the auto-play of the 2 video feeds, you can fix this by disabling the auto-play function in index.html)
+(When loading the interface local on the Pi it can be slow because of the auto-play of the 2 video feeds, you can fix this by disabling the <code>autoplay</code> function in <code>index.html</code>)
 <br>
 <br>
 <br>